ntustison/Histograms/Text/stitched.md

 # Materials and methods

-To support the discussion in the Introduction, we performed various experiments which showcase the effects of both nonlinear intensity mapping and noise artefacts on measurement precision and bias using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].

-We focus initially on some of the issues unique to linear binning, specifically its susceptibility to MR nonlinearity artefacts as well as the additional requirement of a reference distribution.
-The latter is motivated qualitatively through the analogous application of T1-weighted brain MR segmentation.
-This component is strictly qualitative as the visual evidence and previous developmental history within that field should be sufficiently compelling in motivating subsequent quantitative exploration within hyperpolarized gas lung imaging.
-We use these qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.

-We then incorporate the trained CNN model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.
-Finally, we investigate algorithmic accuracy (i.e., bias) in the absence of ground-truth segmentations, by using a clinical diagnostic prediction approach and employing the simultaneous truth and performance level estimation (STAPLE) [@Warfield:2004aa].

 ## Hyperpolarized gas image cohort

-A retrospective dataset was collected consisting of young healthy ($n=10$), older healthy ($n=7$), cystic fibrosis (CF) ($n=?$), idiopathic lung disease (ILD) ($n=?$), and chronic obstructive pulmonary disease ($n=?$).
+A retrospective dataset was collected consisting of young healthy ($n=10$), older healthy ($n=7$), cystic fibrosis (CF) ($n=14$), interstitial lung disease (ILD) ($n=10$), and chronic obstructive pulmonary disease ($n=10$).
 Imaging with hyperpolarized 3He was performed under an Institutional Review Board (IRB)-approved protocol with written informed consent obtained from each subject.
 In addition, all imaging was performed under a Food and Drug Administration approved physician’s Investigational New Drug application (IND 57866) for hyperpolarized 3He.
 MRI data were acquired on a 1.5 T whole-body MRI scanner (Siemens Sonata, Siemens Medical Solutions, Malvern, PA) with broadband capabilities and a flexible 3He chest radiofrequency coil (RF; IGC Medical Advances, Milwaukee, WI; or Clinical MR Solutions, Brookfield, WI).
 During a 10–20-second breath-hold following the inhalation of $\approx 300$ mL of hyperpolarized 3He mixed with $\approx 700$ mL of nitrogen, a set of 19–28 contiguous axial sections were collected.
-Parameters of the fast low angle shot sequence for 3He MRI were as follows: repetition time msec / echo time msec, 7/3; flip angle, 10$^{\circ}$; matrix, 80 $\times$ 128;
+Parameters of the fast low angle shot sequence for 3He MRI were as follows: repetition time msec / echo time msec, 7/3; flip angle, 10$^{\circ}$; matrix, 80 $\times$ 128; field of view, 26 80
-field of view, 26 80 $\times$ 42 cm; section thickness, 10 mm; and intersection gap, none.
+$\times$ 42 cm; section thickness, 10 mm; and intersection gap, none.
 The data were deidentified prior to analysis.

 ## Algorithmic implementations

+In support of the discussion in the Introduction, we performed various experiments to showcase the effects of both nonlinear intensity variation and noise artefacts on the resulting measurements using the algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
 A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
 In designing the evaluation
 study:

 * All algorithms and evaluation scripts have been implemented using open-source